 View this video on YouTube

-The standard Manchester dartboard game is to hit in order numbers 1 to 20 and at least one double before hitting the bullseye (inner or outer).
+The standard Manchester dartboard game is to hit in order numbers 1 to 20 and at least one double before hitting the Bullseye (inner or outer).
 Please read on…

 See local league rules for further information.

-Generally, each player’s score is must start and finish a game with a double (The narrow outer ring of the board).
+Generally, each player's score must start and finish a game with a double (The narrow outer ring of the board).
 Competition games, however, are usually played with a straight start (no compulsory double) but with a compulsory double to finish.

-Also see your local league rules for further information.
+Also, see your local league rules for further information.